gmarkall/nbep-7/README.md

 #### Device Memory

 The `MemoryPointer` class is used to represent a pointer to memory.
-Whilst there are various details to the implementation the only aspect necessary to consider for EMM development is its initialization.
+Whilst there are various details of its implementation, the only aspect relevant to EMM plugin development is its initialization.
 The `__init__` method has the following interface:

 ```python